 Your Health Insurance Does Not Cover Visiting Family

-Even if your family members are living with you – and thus ‘dependent’ on you – they do not qualify under your employer’s health insurance plan.
-They must have a visitors health insurance plan to cover the entire time they are in the U.S. or face the risk of having a medical incident bankrupt the entire family.
-Learn more: Medical insurance for H4 Visa holders
+Even if your family members are living with you – and thus ‘dependent’ on you – they may not qualify under your employer’s health insurance plan.
+They must have a visitors health insurance plan to cover the entire time they are in the U.S. or face the risk of having a medical incident possibly bankrupt the entire family.

-If you are visiting the U.S. – for a job interview, for a job, or simply to tour the country – you must buy a travel health insurance plan that covers the entire time you will be in the U.S. Many plans that are purchased for trips over 30 days can be renewed, so be sure you have the right coverage for as long as you will need it.
+If you are visiting the U.S., whether for a job interview, for a job, or to simply tour the country, you should buy a travel health insurance plan that covers the entire time you will be in the U.S. Many plans that are purchased for trips over 30 days can be renewed, so be sure you have the right coverage for as long as you will need it.

 The benefits of buying your H-1B visa health insurance online are:

 - You can get quotes and research plans

 - You can review the description of coverage and choose the right plan